-The focus for back to school 2020 is keeping students separated to prevent the spread of COVID-19 … so how do you keep students apart but still foster a sense of community and togetherness in your classroom?
+The focus for back to school 2020 is keeping students safe and separated to prevent the spread of COVID-19 … so how do you keep students apart while still fostering a sense of community and togetherness in your classroom?

 Individual Student Supplies